-Part C: Adjustments to Taxable Wages
+Part C: Adjustments to Taxable Wages (Optional-Only complete if requesting refund)

-Complete Part C to reduce your taxable wages (reported in Part B) by amounts in one or more of the following categories: Be sure to attach copies of any applicable Federal Forms to the back of the return that pertain to your adjustments (days out listing, birth certificate or driver's license).
+Complete Part C to reduce your taxable wages (reported in Part B) by amounts in one or more of the following categories: Be sure to attach copies of any applicable documents that pertain to your adjustments (days out listing, birth certificate or driver's license, etc.) to the back of the return.

-Under Age 18
+Line 1: Under the Age of 18

-If you turned 18 during the tax year, you may reduce your taxable wages by what you earned while under the age of 18.
-To do so, enter your date of birth on Line 1.
+If you turned 18 during the tax year, you may reduce your taxable wages by what you earned while under the age of 18 and enter this amount here.
+Enter your date of birth as well in that field.